mbachmann/typescript-tutorial/README.md

 }
 ```

+... and so on for the other 2 files.

 Create a file `ex-run.ts` in the root folder (like 00-run.ts).
 Start the ts-node
 transpiler with `npm run tsc`.